noureldien/UvA-AMR-2018/Assignment_3/readme.md

 denom:= \sum_i (y^i - y_c)^2 -(x^i - x_c)^2
 $$

-where ( x c , y c ) are the Cartesian coordinate of the ( x i , y i ) ’s centroid (see instructions in `fitLine.m`).
+where $(x_c, y_c)$ are the Cartesian coordinate of the$(x^i, y^i)$ ’s centroid (see instructions in `fitLine.m`).
 In order to solve for r consider the equation (1) and a point that will surely lie on the line (which one is it?).
 Please find additional information on [1, pp. 244] including a solution for polar input on [1, p.
 246].
 As soon as the lines are correctly fitted, the algorithm performs Split-and-Merge and extracts the endpoints of each segment.

-*Validation*: Run `test/testLineExtraction.m` to check if the code is correctly completed.
+**Validation**: Run `test/testLineExtraction.m` to check if the code is correctly completed.
 If not it will show a figure with the measured points and expected lines (in yellow) as together with the found lines and segments (in red, green and blue).
 To test only the fitLine function on artifical data use `test/testLineFitting.m`.

 ---
 ### 3. Handing-In

-Write your code for the aforementioned task in MATLAB script file.
-Then, upload it to [Blackboard](blackboard.uva.nl/).
+Write your code for the aforementioned task in MATLAB script file, then upload it to [Blackboard](blackboard.uva.nl/).

 ---
 ### References
 Roland Siegwart, Illah Nourbakhsh, and Davide Scaramuzza.
 Introduction to Autonomous Mobile Robots.
 MIT Press, 2nd edition, 2011.